Writing your own ufunc#

 Example NumPy ufunc with multiple arguments/return values#

-Our final example is a ufunc with multiple arguments.
-It is a modification of the code for a logit ufunc for data with a single dtype.
-We compute (A * B, logit(A * B)).
+Creating a ufunc with multiple arguments is not difficult.
+Here, we make a modification of the code for a logit ufunc, where we compute (A * B, logit(A * B)).
+For simplicity, we only create a loop for doubles.

 The C file is given below.
 The ufunc generated takes two arguments A and B. It returns a tuple whose first element is A * B and whose second element is logit(A * B).
 Note that it automatically supports broadcasting, as well as all other properties of a ufunc.